pedropberger/tutorials/ai/rag_in_production.md

         *   *Options:* Postgres, MySQL (Relational); MongoDB, DynamoDB (NoSQL).
 Pick based on your data structure needs.
 Managed versions (AWS RDS, Cloud SQL, Azure SQL DB, Atlas) are highly recommended.
         *   *Considerations:* Schema design, query patterns, backup/restore strategy.

-    *My Journey:* Postgres (beautful and relational =D when used with PG Vector + PG AI) => Mongodb (nosql necessity in some project) > Elasticsearch (fast, reliable, simple to scale, vector+BM25, RESTful API EASY!, I fell in love with it, hoping it's not blind love)
+    *My Journey:* Postgres (beautful and relational =D when used with PG Vector + PG AI) => Mongodb (nosql necessity in some projects) => Elasticsearch (fast, reliable, simple to scale, vector+BM25, RESTful API EASY!, I fell in love with it, hoping it's not blind love)

 3.  **Code Execution Environment:**
     *   Make sure your production environment matches your development one *closely*.
 Use `requirements.txt` or `pyproject.toml` (with Poetry/PDM) to pin dependencies.
 Docker helps enforce this.